gazebosim/gz-sim/tutorials/headless_rendering.md

 a computer managed by cloud provider, in order to paralellize work or access specific compute resources.
-Simulated sensors that require GPU access have historically been difficult to use on a remote computer due to OpenGL's X server requirement.
+Simulated sensors that require GPU access have historically been difficult to use on a remote computer due to OpenGL's X server requirement on linux systems.
 This issue can be resolved through installation and proper configuration of X, but the steps can be complex and error prone.

 An easier solution is through the use of [EGL](https://www.khronos.org/egl), which allows for the the creation of rendering surfaces without an X server.
 Ignition Gazebo has added support for EGL via the `--headless-rendering` command line option.
 Use of EGL is only available with OGRE2.